stackblitz/docs/docs/guides/codeflow/making-a-pr-with-pr-new.md

 # {{ $frontmatter.title }}

-This page walks you through using pr.new to contribute to any Open Source project.
+This page walks you through using pr.new to contribute to any Open Source project through our Codeflow IDE or Web Publisher.

 ## What is pr.new?